RedisLabs/spark-redis/doc/dataframe.md

 4) "45"
 ```

-Spark-redis also writes serialized DataFrame schema:
+Spark-Redis also writes serialized DataFrame schema:
 ```bash
 127.0.0.1:6379> keys _spark:person:schema
 1) "_spark:person:schema"
 ```

-It is used by spark-redis internally when reading DataFrame back to Spark memory.
+It is used by Spark-Redis internally when reading DataFrame back to Spark memory.

 ### Specifying Redis key

-By default spark-redis generates UUID identifier for each row to ensure
+By default Spark-Redis generates UUID identifier for each row to ensure
 their uniqueness.
 However, you can also provide your own column as a key.
 This is controlled with `key.column` option:

 ```scala